alxgav/volcwagen_data/README.md

-# volcwagen_data
+# volkswagen_data
-vollcwagen_de collect all data, locations, adress and email adresses from this site.
+volkswagen_de collect all data, locations, adress and email adresses from this site.

 ## Task
 Hi.
 Please collect all data, locations, adress and email adresses from this site.
 Please export data in excel file.